We do not provide direct services, but we can try to put you in touch with individuals or groups who can help with housing, jobs, and other issues.

 The Colorado Works Program is a work-focused public assistance program that started on July 1,1997.
 Colorado Works can provide you and your family with temporary assistance, support services including work supports, and education and training.

 Affordable Rental Housing is in short supply across the Denver Metropolitan area.
 Housing is even more of a challenge for those having felonies and those on the SO registry.
+Here is an unofficial list from CMRC.
+This information is not guaranteed to be up to date or 100% accurate.
+But it may be a place to start.

 Any properties owned by corporations are very likely to prohibit people with felonies and those who must register from living there.
 Investigate possible residency restrictions for your area of interest.
 They can vary from municipality to municipality.